Categoricity and multidimensional diagrams: Continuous independence relations

 \begin{enumerate} \item If $\is$ has $([\lambda_1, \lambda_2), n + 1)$-extension, then $\is$ has $([\lambda_1, \lambda_2], n)$-extension. \item If $\is$ has $([\lambda_1, \lambda_2), n + 1)$-uniqueness and $([\lambda_1, \lambda_2), n + 1)$-extension, then $\is$ has $([\lambda_1, \lambda_2], n)$-uniqueness. \end{enumerate}

 In particular, if $\is$ has $(\lambda_1, <\omega)$-extension and $(\lambda_1, <\omega)$-uniqueness, then $\is$ has extension and uniqueness. \end{lem} \begin{proof} This is quite standard, and the definitions are tailored to make this work, so we do not replay the arguments here.
-See \cite[\S5]{sh87b}. \end{proof}
+See \cite[\S5]{sh87b} for example.
+As a warmup, the reader may want to prove that no maximal model and disjoint amalgamation in $\lambda$ imply no maximal models in $\lambda^{+}$ (this is a combinatorial version of $(\lambda, 2)$-extension implying $(\lambda^{+}, 1)$-extension - disjoint amalgamation plays the role of tow-dimensional independence). \end{proof}

-Brimmed systems are candidates for strong uniqueness, so are an important object of study:
+Limit systems are candidates for strong uniqueness, so are an important object of study.
+Really they are our main example of proper system and we are now finally shifting to specializing our results to them.